-(a) Each person making an intentional parachute descent into water shall wear suitable flotation equipment capable of supporting that person's head clear of the water.

-(b) Each student parachutist making an intentional parachute descent within 1 nautical mile of a water hazard shall wear suitable flotation equipment capable of supporting that person's head clear of the water.

-(c) Each student parachutist making a parachute descent shall wear a serviceable, rigid, protective helmet of a type approved by a parachute organisation.

-(d) Each tandem pair making a parachute descent shall wear protective headgear approved by a parachute organisation.
+- (a) A person making an intentional parachute descent into water must wear suitable flotation equipment capable of supporting that person's head clear of the water. - (b) A student parachutist making an intentional parachute descent within 1 nautical mile of a water hazard must wear suitable flotation equipment capable of supporting that person's head clear of the water. - (c) A student parachutist making a parachute descent must wear a serviceable, rigid, protective helmet of a type approved by a parachute organisation. - (d) A tandem pair making a parachute descent must wear protective headgear approved by a parachute organisation.